Skip to main content

 Answer

-Nissim Ezekiel (1924-2004), an Indian Jewish poet, actor, playwright, editor and art-critic.
-He was a foundational figure in post-colonial India's literary history.
+Nissim Ezekiel wrote the poem.
+He lived from 1924 to 2004 and was an Indian Jewish poet, actor, playwright, editor, and art-critic.
+He is a foundational figure in post-colonial India's literary histor

 Answer